thoughtbot/bourbon/README.md

 ## Installation

-Bourbon is distributed using the [RubyGems](https://rubygems.org) package manager, which allows you to easily generate a `bourbon` directory with all of the necessary files right into your project.
-Alternatively, you can install Bourbon with [Bower](http://bower.io).

 For command line help, visit our wiki page on Bourbon’s [command line interface](https://github.com/thoughtbot/bourbon/wiki/Command-Line-Interface).

-1. Install the Bourbon gem:
+1. Install the Bourbon gem using the [RubyGems](https://rubygems.org) package manager:

   ```bash
   gem install bourbon
   ```

+  Alternatively, you can install Bourbon with [Bower](http://bower.io).

 2. Install the Bourbon library into the current directory: